 We continue serialising an epic essay from the New Zealand Initiative’s Eric Crampton, exploring what life is like in and out of New Zealand.
-Today: chapter five, on drinking.
-Read chapters one and two here, chapters three and four here and chapter five here.
+Today: chapter six, on drinking.

 Chapter 6: Driving you to drink